imabhisht/log-ingestor/README.md

 **Things to know :**

  1. Ignoring RBAC as i'm short on Time.
 Refer my: [RBAC Repo](https://github.com/imabhisht/edtech-management)

+ 2. Everything is Dockerize, so you can run it on Distributed System for Fault Tolerence System.

+ 3. We can add more Indexing and Sharding on Elastic Search for more performance.
+Also we can add more Kafka Brokers & Partitions for more fault tolerence.
+But for sake of this assignment, i'm keeping it simple.
+(Else my System Will 💥)

- 2. I didn't add a **calendar** or **time picke**r because my CSS skills are not strong, and the messy CSS was not aesthetically pleasing.
-Therefore, if you need to query, please enter the **full timestamp** from start to end on both input box respectively.
-[Format: "2023-09-10T00:00:00Z" ]
+ 3. I didn't add a **calendar** or **time picke**r because my CSS skills are not strong, and the messy CSS was not aesthetically pleasing.
+Therefore, if you need to query, please enter the **full timestamp** from start to end on both input box respectively. **[Format: "2023-09-10T00:00:00Z" ]**

- 3. The Last Query Docker Container was not connecting with Host machine, i dont know why.
+ 4. The Last Query Docker Container was not connecting with Host machine, i dont know why.
 I will figure that out soon, for meantime run the Query Server using `python3 query/app.py.`

- 4. Yea that's it.
+ 5. Yea that's it.
 Not got much time, but tired my best to submit this assignment.
 Contact me incase any issue on the code.